xdevplatform/gcloud-toolkit-recent-search/README.md

 ## What Cloud Services this toolkit will leverage and what are the costs?

-- This toolkit requires a Twitter API account that is free to signup for an essential access
+- This toolkit requires a Twitter API account that is free to signup for an essential access.
+Essential access allows 500K Tweets/month
-- This toolkit leverages Google BigQuery, App Engine and DataStudio and for processing up to 500K Tweets it will be withing the credit limit.
+- This toolkit leverages Google BigQuery, App Engine and DataStudio.
+You can do a lot with the $300 credit from Google.
+For processing 500K Tweets/month anticipated billing cost with this toolkit for Google Cloud would be ~$30/month.
 However, we recommend to disable the App Engine when not in use

 ## Give me the big picture